zz-forever/zz-forever/README.md

 </p>

 ## 📌 About Me
-- 🏫Study rmutl
+- 📖Currently in the process of developing skill.
-- 🎮Favorite game valorant
+- 🎮Favorite game valorant.
-- 📺Favorite anime one piece , shangri la frontier
+- 📺Favorite anime one piece , shangri la frontier.
-- 📖Currently in the process of developing skill
 - 🏢My dream is to become rich.
+- 🏫Study rmutl.

 ## 🛠️ Languages & Tools (learning)